Medical Residency Program in the Congo

 About this Mission Project

-Graduates go on to run mission hospitals in the interior, assume management and clinical (surgery, pediatrics, obstetrics, etc.).
-The program has endured civil wars and pillaging while turning out some of the best doctors in Congo.
+The Vanga Hospital is one of the few Christian medical residency programs in Africa that trains young doctors in medical, surgical and holistic medicine.
+Graduates go on to run mission hospitals in the interior and to assume management positions and clinical roles (in surgery, pediatrics, obstetrics, etc.).
+The program has endured civil wars and pillaging while turning out some of the best doctors in the Congo.

 Mission Project Specifics

-This project seeks to raise $300 a month for the support of a young male or female doctor for residency training at the Evangelical Hospital in Vanga.
-The purpose is to provide support over the three-year program.
+This project seeks to raise $300 a month for the support of a young doctor for residency training at the Evangelical Hospital in Vanga in the Congo.
+The purpose is to provide support for the student over the three-year program.

 Connect to this Mission Project